JARVIS-MoCap/jarvis-docs/docs/manual/4_acquisitiontool_setup.md

 Once that is installed you can grab the [AcquisitionTool Installer](../../downloads/downloads) from the Downloads section.
 Under Windows just run the installer and follow the instructions.
 Under Linux you can install the AcquisitionTool by running `sudo apt install ./JARVIS-AcquisitionTool_1.0-1_amd64_2004.deb` (Make sure to replace the version numbers with the version you downloaded).
 If the installation completed successfully the AcquisitionTool should now be available in your Start menu under Windows.
 If you are running Linux you can open it by typing `AcquisitionTool` into a terminal and pressing enter.

-This is a good time to test out if everything is working as intended, before we move on to setting up synchronization with the external trigger.\
+This is a good time to test out if everything is working as intended, before we move on to setting up synchronization with the external trigger.<br>
 For a quick test connect at least one or two cameras to your computer, launch the AcquisitionTool and navigate to the Connection mode as shown below.
 You can now either connect each camera individually by clicking one of the <img class=off-glb src="../../assets/images/manual/download.png" width="18px"> slots or simply detect all cameras with the <span style="color:#63a31f">**Auto Detect Cameras**</span> button.
 If that works you can then switch back to the Acquisition Mode.
 If your cameras are in their default mode you should be able to get them streaming by clicking the <img class=off-glb src="../../assets/images/manual/start.png" width="18px">  button in the top left corner.
 If you now see live images of what all your cameras are seeing you are set to move on to the next and final setup step for the AcquisitionTool.

 ![AcquisitionTool Setup](../assets/gifs/manual/AcquisitionSetup.gif){: .center .rounded width="90%" }